taikedz/git-shortcuts/README.md

 # Git Shortcuts

-A utility to help with long-winded git commands.

-A clean-slate implementation after re-thinking what [`git-newbie`](https://github.com/taikedz/git-newbie) was trying to do.

-Git has quite a few long-winded commands that are frequently useful, and some common activities can be sped-up a little.
+A utility to help with long-winded git commands that are frequently useful (and so frequently typed), and some common activities can be sped-up a little.

 This tool can either be used to run commands using shorthands, or just to provide reminders, letting you type them yourself (learn by doing!)

+You can re-alias your git command to gits: `alias git=gits`.
+This will still allow aut-complete to work.
+Any commands not implemented in `gits` will simply pass through to the native git command.

 ## Features